aa955414/apollo/docs/howto/how_to_write_and_run_fuzz_test.md

 To test the functionality of `control` module, ideally we want to provide mutated `Localization`, `ADCTrajectory`, `Chassis`, and `PadMessage` for the `control` module to `ProduceControlCommand`, and see if any input message will trigger unexpected memory corruptions or leaks.
 If you haven't heard about [libfuzzer](https://llvm.org/docs/LibFuzzer.html) before, it's recommended to try out some simple [examples](https://github.com/google/fuzzer-test-suite/blob/master/tutorial/libFuzzerTutorial.md), which will help you better understand the code we are about to look at.

 We first create a target function to fuzz, which implements the logics mentioned above.
 As shown in `control_fuzz.cc`, from line `77` to `101`.
-The `FuzzTarget()` function takes four types of message, and feed them to the control module, before calling the `ProduceControlCommand()`.
+The `FuzzTarget()` function takes four types of message, and feeds them to the control module, before calling the `ProduceControlCommand()`.

 ```
 bool ControlFuzz::FuzzTarget(